-Access to each of the aforementioned facilities is monitored by 24x7 security guards stationed at the entrance of each IBX data center facility as well as through the use of security cameras located throughout the IBX data center facility.
+Access to each of the aforementioned facilities is monitored by 24x7 security guards and/or Equinix personnel, as well as through the use of security cameras located throughout the IBX data center facility.
 Mantraps are also in place at the entrances to the SH2 and SH3 facilities, and access to the colocation areas is controlled by use of two-factor authentication (2FA) security process monitored by the security and visitor registration office located at the entrance.